Aho scores in shootout as Hurricanes beat Lightning 4-3 - WHIZ News

 Undisciplined penalties cost Carolina as Tampa Bay scored three times in the second period to take a 3-2 lead.

-Jalen Chatfield was called for tripping and then picked up a high-sticking call after the whistle that led to Colton’s tying goal at 5:50 during a four-minute power play.
+Jalen Chatfield was called for tripping and then picked up a high-sticking call after the whistle that led to Colton’s goal that tied it 1-1 at 5:50 during a four-minute power play.

 Tampa Bay got a 5-on-3 power play late in the second when Chatfield received a cross-checking penalty and Jordan Martinook was sent off for slashing Colton after the play was over.